-Put the cornflour in a mug and add a couple of inches of cold water.
+To make the gravy put the cornflour in a mug and add a couple of inches of cold water.
 Stir well to dissolve.
 Put the saucepan on the heat and making sure the stock in the saucepan is bubbling a bit add the cornflour mixture.
 Using a whisk keep whisking as the stock bubbles.
 It should be nicely thickened, if it isn't then repeat with another couple of tsps of cornflour and water.

 Use the joint in whatever way you want.
-If you are just using the beef sans gravy then cover gravy when cool and put in the fridge for sausages and mash or a cottage pie.
+If you are just using the beef without gravy then cover gravy when cool and put in the fridge for sausages and mash or a cottage pie.
 Having homemade gravy in the fridge always makes me feel like Delia.

 Apply to Stoned Face.